 Optional Configs

-BOMnipotent follows secure-by-default design principles, meaning you can in good conscience ignore these parameters for the inital sever setup.
+BOMnipotent is secure-by-default, meaning you can in good conscience ignore these parameters for the inital sever setup.

 Subsections of Optional Configs